-New York Restoration Project’s (NYRP) expert staff provides education at every touch point—at every tree giveaway, volunteer opportunity and community garden activity.
-We host free workshops that teach New Yorkers about tree care, urban ecology, composting, sustainable horticulture, and native plant identification through spring, summer and fall.
+New York Restoration Project’s (NYRP) expert staff provides education at every touch point—at every tree giveaway, community garden, and volunteer opportunity.
+We host free workshops that teach New Yorkers about tree care, urban ecology, composting, sustainable horticulture, and native plant identification.
 Find all of these learning opportunities on our calendar.

 Environmental Education for K-8 Students